 Sales teams rarely operate as a one-person army.
 Hence, the ability to align one’s personal goals, workflows, and schedule with those of others is an important skill for sales professionals.
 Sales teams follow a game plan that assigns different roles and require different outcomes from members.
 Most of these roles and outcomes are dependent on each other for collective success.
 That means the lack of teamwork and flat leadership will likely lead to unwanted outcomes and missed objectives.

 Inadequate product knowledge is unacceptable in the world of selling.
 Any sales professional who go to the field without having an intimate knowledge of the features, benefits, and weaknesses of their product will have a hard time creating effective pitches and connecting customer needs to the best solutions available.
 Deep and extensive product knowledge is a prerequisite to high sales performance.
 In addition, demonstrating that you are a subject matter expert generates trust among your customers.

 10) Strong Knowledge of Common Business Software & Sales Enablement Solutions

-Technology — through products such as CRMs, document management software, and workplace productivity apps — makes selling easier and more profitable.
+Sales ops and sales enablement technology — through products such as CRMs, document management software, and workplace productivity apps — makes selling easier and more profitable.
 Sales professionals should learn how to use the software, platforms and other tools their organizations use to run operations and engage customers.

 11) Business Communication